TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms June marks 14 consecutive months of record heat for the globe Average sea surface temperature was also record high AROUND NOAA // On reddit: Chat live with NOAA scientists about GOES-R and the future of hurricane forecasting GOES-3: One of the oldest operating satellites takes its curtain call How NOAA is transforming science with unmanned systems
+Enter Search Terms Oppressive summer heat grips large portions of U.S. High temperatures and extreme humidity will extend into week of July 25 AROUND NOAA // June marks 14 consecutive months of record heat for the globe GOES-3: One of the oldest operating satellites takes its curtain call How NOAA is transforming science with unmanned systems

 *   About our agency
 *   News and features